Past Perfect Tense

 Had + Subject + not + 3rd form of the verb + Object

-The negative interrogative sentences can be made in two ways.
-If the word "not" is contracted with the auxiliary verb, then it comes before the subject and if it is not contracted, then the word "not" comes after the subject to make a negative interrogative sentence.
-In the first sentence, the word "not" has been contracted with the auxiliary verb while in the second sentence, it has been used in expanded form and that's why it has been put after the subject of the sentence.
+Negative interrogative sentences can be formed in two ways.
+When the word "not" is contracted with the auxiliary verb, it precedes the subject.
+However, when it is not contracted, "not" follows the subject in a negative interrogative sentence.
+In the first example, "not" is contracted with the auxiliary verb, while in the second, it appears in expanded form, which is why it comes after the subject of the sentence.

 RECOGNITION IN URDU